Appendix 15 Corporate Governance Code

 Note: An example of a substantially separate issue is the nomination of persons as directors.
 Accordingly, each person should be nominated by means of a separate resolution.

 The chairman of the board should attend the annual general meeting.
-He should also invite the chairmen of the audit, remuneration, nomination and any other committees (as appropriate) to attend.
-In their absence, he should invite another member of the committee or failing this his duly appointed delegate, to attend.
+The chairman of the board should also invite the chairmen of the audit, remuneration, nomination and any other committees (as appropriate) to attend.
+In their absence, the chairman should invite another member of the committee or failing this their duly appointed delegate, to attend.
 These persons should be available to answer questions at the annual general meeting.
-The chairman of the independent board committee (if any) should also be available to answer questions at any general meeting to approve a connected transaction or any other transaction that requires independent shareholders' approval.
-An issuer's management should ensure the external auditor attend the annual general meeting to answer questions about the conduct of the audit, the preparation and content of the auditors' report, the accounting policies and auditor independence.
+The chairman of the independent board committee (if any) should also be available to answer questions at any general meeting to approve a connected transaction or any other transaction that requires independent shareholders’ approval.
+An issuer’s management should ensure the external auditor attend the annual general meeting to answer questions about the conduct of the audit, the preparation and content of the auditors’ report, the accounting policies and auditor independence.